-This App displays readings from the Heart Rate sensor and plots them on a graph.
+This completely free App displays readings from the Heart Rate sensor and plots them on a graph.
 The display timout is turned off while the app is running to keep the display on.

 Designed for monitoring your heart rate on the watch during heart rate focused activities such as intensive interval training.
 Can also be used during meditation to occasionally check heart rate with minimal effort.

-Display timeout is re-enabled when battery level falls below 20% to save power if accidentally left on
+Display timeout is re-enabled when battery level falls below 20% to save power if the App is accidentally left running

 Shows the update rate from the Heart Rate sensor